Mary E. Bell House

 The Mary E. Bell House is a historic house at 66 Railroad Avenue approximately 1/10th mile south of the Long Island rail road in Center Moriches, Long Island, New York.
 Built in 1872 by Selah Smith of Huntington who purchased the land, it is significant in the area of ethnic history for the Smith and Bell families and the African-American AME Zion community of Center Moriches during the nineteenth and twentieth centuries.
 It was listed on the National Register of Historic Places in 2020.
-It is under the Stewardship of the Ketcham Inn Foundation.
+It is under the stewardship of Ketcham Inn Foundation.

 History

 Selah W. Smith was a farm hand and his wife Mary Ann was a laundress.
 They had five daughters, Alice, Ada, Ida, Mary E., and Hannah whom lived with their parents in 1880.
 The expansion (Ca.1880) on the home was likely done to accommodate Mary's laundry business.
 The family had maintained a garden on the land north of the house.
 The Smiths walked the short block south to attend the AME church, which had become the center of African-American worship in Center Moriches and drew congregants from surrounding hamlets.
-When pastor Abraham Perdue passed away in 1888 followed shortly thereafter by his wife, Mary E. Smith and Annie Arch of Manorville kept the small congregation going in the next decade.
+When pastor Abraham Perdue died in 1888 followed shortly thereafter by his wife, Mary E. Smith and Annie Arch of Manorville kept the small congregation going in the next decade.

 In 1895, Mary E. married a day laborer, Ernest Bell of North Carolina, and by 1900 the family with children Ethel, Alice and Lillian were the sole occupants of the house.

 During the latter 1890s, Mary E. Bell became an adherent of the AME Zion's Varick Christian Endeavor Society, founded by James Varick in 1896.
 His liberation of female roles in the Zion sect (Founded 1821) would play a pivotal role in the Center Moriches AME congregation.
 In 1897, the congregation would break from the AME to officially become African Methodist Episcopal Zion (AMEZ).
 The AME Zion was the first to ordain female elders and deacons, allowing female delegates to its conference in 1897 to vote for trustees.